Indo-European ablaut: Ablaut grades

 As with most reconstructions, however, scholars differ about the details of this example.

-One way to think of this system is to suppose that Proto-Indo-European originally had only one vowel, short e, and over time, it changed according to phonetic context, so the language started to develop a more complex vowel system.
-Thus, it has often been speculated that an original e-grade underwent two changes in some phonetic environments: under certain circumstances, it changed to o (the o-grade) and in others, it disappeared entirely (the zero-grade).
+One way to think of this system is to suppose that Proto-Indo-European originally had only one vowel, short e, and over time it changed according to phonetic context.
+Thus, the language started to develop a more complex vowel system.
+It has often been speculated that an original e-grade underwent two changes in some phonetic environments: under certain circumstances, it changed to o (the o-grade) and in others, it disappeared entirely (the zero-grade).

 However, that is not certain: the phonetic conditions that controlled ablaut have never been determined, and the position of the word stress may not have been a key factor at all.
 There are many counterexamples to the proposed rules: deywós and its nominative plural deywóes show pretonic and posttonic e-grade, respectively, and wĺ̥kʷos has an accented zero grade.